awesome-pro/neon-website/content/docs/community/contribution-guide.md

 ## Contribution review process

-After you submit a contribution, the Neon documentation team reviews your changes, provides feedback, and merges the pull request when it's ready.
+After you submit a contribution, the Unique documentation team reviews your changes, provides feedback, and merges the pull request when it's ready.

 Please reach out to us on our [Discord Server](https://discord.gg/92vNTzKDGp) if you have any questions or need further assistance.

 ## Documentation file structure

-The Neon documentation file structure reflects the navigation you see on the website.
+The Unique documentation file structure reflects the navigation you see on the website.
 However, the order of the directories under `/content/docs/` is alphabetical.

 ```text
 └── content